The Airfield is currently OPEN to visiting aircraft.

 Arrival Information:

 Radio Frequency 130.705 Mhz.
-When the ATZ is activated make appropriate calls to A/G, Information as required.
-At all other time when ‘unmanned’ make blind calls to ‘Old Warden Traffic’.
+When the ATZ is activated make appropriate calls to ‘Old Warden Radio/Information’ as required.

 Unless approved by the Air/Ground and/or AFISO Operator (when manned), all aircraft must complete a standard overhead join at 1800 feet above aerodrome level and a full visual circuit before landing, making blind transmissions as appropriate.
 This is essential to allow you to assess the wind conditions, look out for other aircraft in the circuit, to allow model aircraft to land safely and so you can look carefully for aircraft carrying out Displays practices, airfield maintenance activity etc.

 Note: Most of the Collection aircraft operate non-radio.
 It is a condition of the use of Shuttleworth airfield that all aircraft must give way and stay well clear of any aircraft carrying out Display practices at the airfield.
+Aircraft must not take-off or land underneath displaying aircraft without approval.

-Non-radio aircraft are permitted but must be extra vigilant especially when approaching the overhead as dynamic practice displays and aerobatics may be being performed in the overhead.
+Non-radio equipped aircraft are permitted but must be extra vigilant especially when approaching the overhead as dynamic practice displays and aerobatics may be being performed in the overhead.

 Circuits and Runways in use: